0402 546 371

-These cheaper brands will often warn you to not leave your window open or you will void your warranty.
-The better quality shutters use timber like Basswood and are painted with 2 pack polypropylene paint.
+These lower cost brands will often warn you not to leave your window open or you will void your warranty.
+The better quality plantation shutters, like the ones at Silver Blinds, use timber like basswood and are painted with two pack polypropylene paint.

 The quality brand PVC are often the same price as wooden plantation Shutters.
 They have an aluminium rod through the center, are solid throughout and are correctly treated with the correct UV stabilizers.

 They are quite suitable for all windows, including hot western windows that get the hot afternoon sun.
 They offer great insulation in both winter and summer and seem to make your air conditioning a lot more efficient.

 Western Red Cedar Plantation Shutters are the lightest weight Plantation Shutters on the market.